7 (Lil Nas X EP): Commercial performance

+United States of America

 7 debuted at number two on the US Billboard 200 (just behind Jack White's The Raconteurs and their third studio album Help Us Stranger) with 77,000 album-equivalent units (including 4,000 pure album sales).
 In its second week, the EP remained at number two on Billboard 200, with 62,800 units.
-The EP would also be certified 2× platinum in the US, specifically by the Recording Industry Association of America (RIAA).
+Additionally, the EP would chart at the top of the Top R&B/Hip-Hop Albums chart.
+The EP would later be certified 2× Platinum in the US, specifically by the Recording Industry Association of America (RIAA).

+Other countries

 The EP also charted in Australia on the ARIA Charts, peaking at number 5 on the charts.
 In Austria, the EP charted at number 53 on the Ö3 Austria Top 40, becoming Lil Nas X's only charting release in that country.
-In Canada, the EP made it to the top of the Billboard Canadian Albums, selling 154,000 copies, 1,000 copies consisting of pure album sales, and was certified 2× platinum by Music Canada.
-In Denmark, the EP peaked at number 9 on Hitlisten and certifying gold by the International Federation of the Phonographic Industry in that country (IFPI Denmark).
-In France, the EP peaked at number 15 on the SNEP charts and was certified gold by the same organization.
+In Canada, the EP made it to the top of the Billboard Canadian Albums, selling 154,000 copies, 1,000 copies consisting of pure album sales, and was certified 2× Platinum by Music Canada.
+In Denmark, the EP peaked at number 9 on Hitlisten and certifying Gold by the International Federation of the Phonographic Industry in that country (IFPI Denmark).

+In France, the EP peaked at number 15 on the SNEP charts and was certified Gold by the same organization.
 In Ireland, the EP peaked at number 11 on their Irish Albums Chart.
 In New Zealand, the EP peaked at number 5 on the Official Aotearoa Music Charts and was certified gold by Recorded Music NZ.
 In Sweden, the EP charted at number 10 on the Sverigetopplistan charts.
 In the United Kingdom, the EP peaked at number 23 on their Official Albums Chart.
-The EP was also certified platinum by the IFPI in Norway and Switzerland.
+The EP was also certified Platinum by the IFPI in Norway and Switzerland.